 On September 28th 2000, the Players performed for the first time at the Manchester Comedy Store.
 They appeared there regularly until July 15th 2003.

 In 1998 the Players were invited to perform at Shakespeare's Globe Theatre by artistic director Mark Rylance, and they returned every year until 2021.
 They also performed for many years at Regent's Park Open Air Theatre, and toured India in 2004.

 The Players celebrated their 20th birthday in 2005:

 Jim Sweeney retired from performance in 2008 and took up the position of President of The Comedy Store Players.

 On the occasion of their 25th birthday in October 2010, Guinness World Records officially confirmed the Comedy Store Players show is the world’s longest-running comedy show with the same cast, and handed over an official certificate.

 It was like I came from another planet with some Beatles tunes that nobody knew.
 I showed them how to do it.
 But they got the hang of it very quickly.
 Before long they were writing their own tunes that were better than The Beatles.
 I thought, ‘Oh dear, they’re very good.’

-Today, the Players are Richard Vranch, Neil Mullarkey, Lee Simpson, Josie Lawrence and Andy Smart:
+Today, the Players are Richard Vranch, Neil Mullarkey, Lee Simpson and Josie Lawrence: